 farmers setting up trellising in Uganda

-Improving Food Security and Incomes in Rhino Refugee Settlement
+Improving Food Security and Incomes in West Nile and South Sudan

 Project Summary

-Improving Food Security and Incomes and Reducing Chronic Malnutrition in Rhino Refugee Settlement and Host Communities in West Nile, Uganda
+Improving Food Security and Incomes and Reducing Chronic Malnutrition in Rhino Refugee Settlement and Host Communities in West Nile, Uganda, and in South Sudan

 Context and Project Objective

 Rhino Refugee Settlement, located in the West Nile region of Uganda, hosts more than 125,000 people, the majority of whom are women and children from South Sudan.
-Due to significant underfunding of the World Food Programme, this UN agency has been forced to reduce its refugee relief food rations in Rhino Refugee Settlement by 40%, accelerating an already existing problem of chronic malnutrition among children in the settlement.
+Due to significant underfunding of the World Food Programme, this UN agency has been forced to reduce its refugee relief food rations in Rhino Refugee Settlement by 40%, exacerbating chronic malnutrition among children in the settlement.

 As part of its refugee response strategy, Uganda provides refugees with access to land measuring 30 meters by 30 meters, but refugees often lack the skills and knowledge to produce a wide range of nutritious vegetables to meet the dietary needs of both children and adults.
 Because the presence of refugees puts pressure on host communities, host communities are also included in the project’s food security, income, and nutrition interventions.

-The primary aim of the Improving Food Security and Incomes and Reducing Chronic Malnutrition in Rhino Refugee Settlement and Host Communities in West Nile project is to increase availability and consumption of nutritious vegetables, thereby enhancing food security, improving household income, and reducing chronic malnutrition in Rhino Refugee Settlement and host communities in the West Nile region of Uganda.
+The primary aim of the Improving Food Security and Incomes project is to improve household income through vegetable production and increase the availability and consumption of nutritious vegetables, thereby enhancing food security and reducing chronic malnutrition in Rhino Refugee Settlement and host communities in the West Nile region of Uganda.
+A secondary aim is to equip refugees with profitable and sustainable vegetable cultivation skills that will position them for better income opportunities after they return to their home country.
+The scale-up phase of the project (2024-2025) also includes work in South Sudan with strategic stakeholders.

-To reach the project objective, EWS-KT will promote a peer learning approach by increasing the capacity of key farmers to manage practical farming demonstrations showcasing profitable and sustainable cultivation techniques.
-A total of 280 demonstration plots will be set up, with each acting as a training hub of best practices for other farmers.
-Half of the demonstration plots will be in host communities, with the other half in refugee settlements.
-The project will also support the establishment of 180 kitchen gardens in refugee settlements.
+To achieve the project objectives, EWS-KT will promote a peer learning approach by increasing the capacity of key farmers to manage practical farming demonstrations showcasing profitable and sustainable cultivation techniques.
+In the successful pilot phase of this project (2022–2023), 280 demonstration plots were set up, with each acting as a training hub of best practices for other farmers.
+An additional 400 demonstration plots will be established in the scale-up phase.
+As in the pilot phase, half of the demonstration plots will be in host communities, with the other half in refugee settlements.
+The scale-up phase will also support the establishment of 120 kitchen gardens in the refugee settlements to address malnutrition and food insecurity at the household level.
+180 kitchen gardens were set up in the refugee settlements in the pilot phase.

 This project also has a training-of-trainers component.
-Through the use of a learning plot with several vegetable crops, EWS-KT will sharpen the skills of staff and sector professionals and will train local farmers as community-based trainers to ensure continuity of improved farming practices.
+Through the use of EWS-KT learning farms, which showcase improved techniques for several vegetable crops, EWS-KT will sharpen the skills of staff, sector professionals, and agro-input dealers and will train local farmers as community-based trainers to ensure continuity of improved farming practices.

-As developing a sustainable supply of high-quality agricultural inputs is a key objective, the market development work of East West Seed is critical to the success of this project.
-East West Seed will carry out market development activities so as to ensure increased access to seed.
+Developing a sustainable supply of high-quality agricultural inputs is a key project objective, and East West Seed will carry out market development activities to ensure increased access to seed.

-• 7,000 farmers will be trained on good agricultural practices through demonstration sites, and 3,500 will be trained by agro-input dealers on good agricultural practices and on using quality seeds.
+• An additional 3,500 farmers trained by agro-input dealers on good agricultural practices, including using quality seeds.

-• 10,000 farmers in the project area and beyond will benefit from peer-to-peer learning, radio, and digital learning (Facebook, WhatsApp, YouTube, and GrowHow).
+• An estimated 10,000 farmers in the project area and beyond benefiting from informal peer-to-peer learning, informative radio programs, and digital learning (Facebook, WhatsApp, YouTube, and GrowHow).

-• 10 sector professionals—government extension officers and other extension agents—will be trained in improved farming techniques.
+• 10 sector professionals—government extension officers and NGO/private-sector extension agents—trained in improved farming techniques.

 EWS-KT Partners